certinia/orizuru-auth/readme.md

 #### Grant Checker

 The grant checker is designed to be used in tandem with the token Validator.
-It uses the user object on the request and attempts to obtain an OpenID Connect accesstoken using a JWT Bearer grant request.
-In order for this to use the Identity Provider must have a previously established authorisation for the user requested.
+It uses the *user* object on the request's *nozomi* object and attempts to obtain an OpenID Connect access token using a JWT Bearer grant request.
+In order for this to work the Identity Provider must have a previously established authorisation for the user requested.
 With the Salesforce identity provider this is achieved using a Connected App and an uploaded Certificate.

 If this completes successfully it sets the *nozomi.grantChecked* property to be true, otherwise the user will be refused access.